Nate Harvey

-Nathaniel Harvey IV (born September 15, 1996) is an American football outside linebacker.
+Nathaniel Harvey IV (born September 15, 1996) is an American former professional football linebacker.
 He played college football at East Carolina.

 College career

 Harvey spent his freshman and sophomore seasons at Georgia Military Junior College and joined East Carolina as a walk-on transfer for his junior and senior seasons.

 Harvey played running back for his freshman, sophomore, and junior seasons before switching to defensive end for his senior season.

 After recording 14.5 sacks in his senior season, he was named the AAC Defensive Player of the Year.

-Harvey was entered the 2019 NFL Draft after being denied a fifth year of eligibility by the NCAA.
+Harvey was entered in the 2019 NFL draft after being denied a fifth year of eligibility by the NCAA.

 Professional career

 New York Giants

-After going undrafted in the 2019 NFL Draft, Harvey signed with the New York Giants.
+After going undrafted in the 2019 NFL draft, Harvey signed with the New York Giants.

 Harvey was placed on injured reserve after suffering a knee injury during mini camp.
 He was waived on April 8, 2020, with a failed physical designation.